-No one is allowed to start the race with the required gear.
-Every year someone shows up without enough lights or with a 15F bag… Don’t be that idiot.
+No one is allowed to start the race without the required gear.
+Every year someone shows up without enough lights or with a 15F bag… Don’t be that clown.

 Anyone who does not follow the rules will be disqualified.